Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Main Results

 This equation, though complicated and unattractive, is our main source of information concerning the complex center-of-mass world line.
-Extracting this information, i.e., determining $\psi_{1}^{\ast 0i}$ at constant values of $s$ by expressing $\tau$ and $u_{\mathrm{ret}}$ as functions of $s$ and setting it equal to zero, takes considerable effort.
+The information is extracted in the following way: Considering only the $l=1$ harmonics at constant $\tau$ in (\ref{INFO}), we set the $l=1$ harmonics of $\psi_{1}^{\ast 0}$ (with constant $\tau $) to zero (i.e., $\psi_{1}^{\ast 0i}=0$).
+The three resulting relations are used to \textit{determine} the three spatial components, $\xi^{k}(\tau)$, of $\xi ^{a}(\tau)$ (with $\xi^{0}=\tau$).
+This fixes the complex center of mass in terms of $\psi_{1}^{0i},\ \Psi^{0}$, $\Psi^{i}$, and other data which is readily interpreted physically.
+Alternatively it allow us to express $\psi_{1}^{0i}$ in terms of the $\xi^{a}(\tau)$.